-- Year 1 take the end of year Phonics test in June; - Half termly, phonics progress is assessed in Y1 and in intervention groups, including those in KS2; - Half termly, reading miscue assessment take place in year 1 and year 2; - Children in Year 2 and Year 6 take end of Key Stage national tests which examine a range of reading comprehension skills' - Teacher Assessments are recorded on the assessment system termly.
+- Year 1 take the end of year Phonics Screening Check in June; - Year 2 children, who did not pass the Phonics Screening Check in Year 1, will retake in June (one Year after their initial assessment); - Half termly (minimum), phonics progress is assessed for all children on the RWI phonics programme and children are regrouped accordingly; - Children in Year 6 take end of Key Stage national tests which examine a range of reading comprehension skills; - Teacher Assessments are recorded on the assessment system termly.
 This tracks if children are working to/at/exceeding end of year expectations.
 During termly pupil progress meetings, key children are identified and next steps are discussed, planned and implemented.